LiuSilva/HackerRank/Python/001_Introduction/002_Python_If_Else/README.md

 **Task**

-Given an integer, \$ n \$, perform the following conditional actions:
+Given an integer, `n`, perform the following conditional actions:

 - If `n` is odd, print `Weird`
 - If `n` is even and in the inclusive range of `2` to `5`, print `Not Weird`